Before You Apply

 The Oregon Tourism Leadership Academy (OTLA) is a comprehensive program that will require a commitment of time from participants.
 Before applying for the OTLA, prospective program participants should review the following information pertinent to the application process.

 Structure and Costs of OTLA

 Academy registration for program participants is $2,500 and covers all program experiences including transportation and meal costs across the 4 multi-day experiences over the course of the program year (12 days total).
-Academy registration will be billed in January of each calendar year and will be due by the end of February, which precedes the first program experience commitment for the calendar year.
 Travel and lodging costs (approximately $200 per night) are not included in academy registration cost and are the obligation of the participant and/or employer.
 The structure of the program will require participants to coordinate their lodging plans for a total of 8 nights across the full year program.
 Academy staff will coordinate room block rates for interested program participants but hotel stays within the room block are not required.